 Most dogs are absolutely fine after eating cardboard, particularly if only a small amount was consumed.
 If a large amount of cardboard was eaten, or if the contents of a cardboard box were as well, then this could cause issues, particularly if the contents were toxic.

 If you see signs of a possible blockage, then getting it seen by a vet promptly will increase the chances of a good outcome.
 Don’t ignore any signs of illness.
-Get your pup checked out if he’s not his normal, happy self.
+From experience, prompt treatment will make a big difference to your pet’s recovery.
+So, get your pup checked out if he’s not his normal, happy self.

 How Do I Stop My Dog From Eating Cardboard?